Experienced Car Accident Attorney

 - Talking to passengers

 Through August of 2015, the state of Georgia saw 791 traffic fatalities, and state officials attributed the first rise of car accident deaths in nine years to distracted driving.
-Between 2009 and 2014, the state saw an alarming rise in crashes, injuries, and fatalities attributed to distracted driving; there were 862 injury crashes due to distracted driving in 2009, but there 2,275 such crashes just five years later.
-This is one of the many reasons you might need to consider hiring a Macon car accident lawyer.
+Between 2009 and 2014, the state saw an alarming rise in crashes, injuries and fatalities attributed to distracted driving; there were 862 injury crashes due to distracted driving in 2009, but there 2,275 such crashes just five years later.

 Georgia Seatbelt and Restraint Use